 The temperature of water is a physical property.
 The temperature of water impacts many characteristics, such as the level of surface tension, how soluble it is and how much it weighs.
 As the temperature increases, the rate at which biological or chemical reactions occur also increases.

 The taste of water varies based on what compounds are present within it.
 For example, saltwater tastes salty due to the presence of sodium chloride.
-This is true for naturally occurring saltwater, such as what is found in oceans, gulfs and other bodies of water, as well as manmade salt water.
+This is true for naturally occurring saltwater, such as what is found in oceans, gulfs and other bodies of water, as well as manmade saltwater.
 If sugar (sucrose) is added to water, it will taste sweet.

 The senses of taste and smell are closely related.
 The same types of compounds that can alter the way water tastes can also impact how it smells.
 For example, water that is high in sulfur (hydrogen sulfide gas) is also described as smelling like rotten eggs and having a sour flavor.

 The color of water can vary based on a variety of factors.
 For example, ocean water appears blue but clean water from the faucet is clear.
 The water in the ocean absorbs red from the light spectrum, leaving behind the blue color commonly associated with ocean water.
-When ocean water has a different color, that can be related to other substances in the article, such as algae or various particles.
+When ocean water has a different color, that can be related to other substances in the particle, such as algae or various particles.

 Expand Your Water Knowledge